0todd0000/tpataky.net/_sources/People/Collaborators.txt

 Collaborators
 ===================================

-The lab is very grateful to our key collaborators (listed below).
+The lab is very grateful to our collaborators:

-We are also actively involved in collaborations with:
+- Auckland Bioengineering Institute

-- University of Auckland, New Zealand
+- Edith Cowan University
+- Hull-York Medical School
+- Nike Golf
-- University of Leuven, Belgium
+- University of Leuven
-- University of Liverpool, UK
+- University of Liverpool
-- University of Otago, New Zealand
+- University of Otago
-- University of Queensland, Australia
+- University of Queensland
-- University of Virginia, USA
+- University of Western Australia